pluesia/Embedded_Thing/README.md

 # Remaining work
 Connect the features implemented to has a real system working.

-Program the PCB with the binaries generated.
+Program the PCB with the binaries generated:
+* PWM for modulating the LED intensity
+* Generate frecuency extractor for ADC input
+* Showing results in the LED matrix

 # Grades
 ## Grade 3